-\textbf{Reasoning and Planning of LLMs} LLMs have recently shown remarkable prowess in reasoning and planning across various downstream tasks ~\citep{brown2020language,chowdhery2022palm,touvron2023llama}.
-They exhibit the ability to employ evidence, arguments, and logic to draw conclusions or make informed judgments ~\citep{huang2022towards}.
-The introduction of the Chain-of-Thought (CoT) approach, which prompts LLMs to generate intermediate reasoning steps, has led to enhanced performance in arithmetic, commonsense, and symbolic reasoning tasks ~\citep{wei2022chain}.
-Furthermore, the zero-shot capability of LLMs has proven its potency by simply incorporating a straightforward prompt phrase ~\citep{kojima2022large}.
-Subsequently, the Tree-of-Thought (ToT) framework was proposed, enabling exploration over coherent units of text that serve as intermediary steps toward problem-solving, thereby generalizing the popular CoT approach to prompt language models ~\citep{yao2023tree}.
-Additionally, the Algorithm of Thought (AoT) leverages the inherent recurrence dynamics of LLMs, expanding their idea exploration with minimal queries ~\citep{sel2023algorithm}.
-Drawing inspiration from recent developments such as Voyager ~\citep{wang2023voyager}, BabyAGI ~\citep{baby2023y}, ReAct ~\citep{yao2022react}, SwiftSage ~\citep{Lin2023SwiftSageAG}, Auto-GPT ~\citep{autogpt} and Agent-GPT ~\citep{agentgpt}, we posit that the reasoning and planning capabilities of LLMs could prove invaluable in supporting agents in imperfect information games, utilizing only the game rules and observations for interpretation.
-More specifically, when provided with well-crafted prompts, LLM-based agents can autonomously generate a wide array of text, which can be harnessed to facilitate reflection and planning in the context of imperfect information games ~\citep{schuurmans2023memory,kim2023language}.
-Nevertheless, our paper focuses on integrating theory-of-mind (ToM) capacities into the planning process, whereas others do not use them.
+\textbf{Reasoning and Planning of LLMs} LLMs have recently demonstrated exceptional abilities in reasoning and planning across various tasks \citep{brown2020language, chowdhery2022palm, touvron2023llama}, utilizing evidence, arguments, and logic to make informed judgments \citep{huang2022towards}.
+The Chain-of-Thought (CoT) approach, which involves generating intermediate reasoning steps, has significantly improved performance in reasoning tasks \citep{wei2022chain}, while the zero-shot capabilities of LLMs have been enhanced by simple prompt phrases \citep{kojima2022large}.
+The Tree-of-Thought (ToT) framework further extends CoT by enabling exploration over text units as intermediary steps toward problem-solving \citep{yao2023tree}.
+Inspired by developments like Voyager, BabyAGI, and ReAct \citep{wang2023voyager, baby2023y, yao2022react}, we propose that the reasoning and planning abilities of LLMs can support agents in imperfect information games using only game rules and observations.
+With well-crafted prompts, LLM-based agents can autonomously generate text to aid in reflection and planning in these contexts \citep{schuurmans2023memory, kim2023language, wang2023avalon, xu2023language}.
+Our paper specifically focuses on integrating theory-of-mind (ToM) capabilities into the planning process.